tomMckechnie-90/CodeNest/README.md

 As a user, I want to interact with a responsive front-end, so that I can have a seamless experience on any device.

+#### Comment on Posts (Must Have)

+As a logged-in user, I want to comment on posts, so that I can share my thoughts and interact with others.

 #### CRUD Functionality (Must Haves)

 As a user, I want to create, read, update, and delete (CRUD) posts and comments, so that I can manage my them effectively.